Measuring outage resilience in a distribution system with the number of outages in large events: LENORI and ALENO in more depth

 \subsection{Large event threshold $N_{\rm L}$}

-It is intended that the $N_{\rm L}$ threshold for large events is determined once and stays fixed thereafter to allow comparisons to be made with metrics using the same threshold.

-This paper chooses $N_{\rm L}$ so that the linear approximation to the power law tail for the large event sizes in subsection~\ref{linear} is reasonable.
-This enables the useful interpretation of ${\rm ALENO}^{-1}$ as estimating the tail index of the PMF of the number of outages.
-This interpretation is significant not only for describing the risk of the largest observed events, but also, when this linear trend is extrapolated, giving the best available description (even if subject to many uncertainties) of the very substantial risk of blackouts that are larger than those already observed.
-There is a tradeoff in the choice in that smaller $N_{\rm L}$ gives more large events and hence shorter observation times for the same statistical accuracy of the metrics, but larger $N_{\rm L}$ prevents the trend for the largest blackouts to potentially be corrupted by more medium size events.
-The choice of this tradeoff is made here by engineering judgment, but Clauset's method \cite{ClausetSIAM09} could be used to make a more objective tradeoff for the purely statistical considerations.
+For setting the large event threshold $N_L$ in our case, there is a tradeoff between the statistical accuracy of LENORI and the fit of the linear approximation to the large event power law tail in subsection~\ref{linear}.
+A good enough linear fit enables the useful interpretation of ${\rm ALENO}^{-1}$ as estimating the tail index of the PMF of the number of outages.
+This interpretation is significant not only for describing the risk of the largest observed events, but also, when this linear trend is extrapolated, giving the best available description (even if subject to uncertainties) of the very substantial risk of blackouts that are larger than those already observed.

-Another consideration to possibly be included is that $N_{\rm L} $ could be chosen as a fixed percentage of a measure of distribution system size such as the number of lines in the system.
-This would allow comparison of the metrics between systems of different sizes, or over time as a system expanded.